This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Please enable JavaScript in your browser to complete this form.

-A square slice of chili relleno casserole on a white plate.
+A slice of a green chile relleno casserole on a plate.

 Creamy Chili Relleno Casserole